ndornseif/pricklybird/README.md

 - A CRC checksum `c` with the previously defined parameters is calculated over `b`
 - `c` is then appended to `b` to obtain the intermediate binary data `i`
 - An output string `s` is constructed.
-- For each byte in the intermediate binary data `i`, the corresponding word from the wordlist is added to `s`
+- For each byte in `i`, the corresponding word from the wordlist is added to `s`
 - The words should be output in all lowercase.
 - Each word, except the last one, is immediately followed by a Hyphen-Minus character (-)
-- The output string `s` is returned as the output
+- `s` is returned as the output

 ### Conversion from pricklybird format